 In working on this Surfshark review, I had many interactions with their support team.
 I found the support to be fast and helpful.
 You can access the live chat support directly through the website and it is available 24 hours a day, seven days a week.

 I also found the Surfshark website to have lots of good info.
 There is a dedicated support domain with dozens of tutorials and guides.

 Cons of Surfshark VPN

 Now let’s examine the cons (drawbacks) of Surfshark VPN.

-Here was a Surfshark server in the United Kingdom: 79 Mbps.
+Here was a server in Los Angeles with the OpenVPN protocol and I’m getting around 81 Mbps.

 Another drawback I found with Surfshark is that there is no VPN router app.
 Some VPNs, such as ExpressVPN and VyprVPN, offer a dedicated app that can be used with some routers, with the right firmware.
 This makes it very easy to get the VPN up and running, assuming you have the right router.